rfeinman/pytorch-minimize/README.md

 # PyTorch Minimize

 This library contains a collection of utilities for minimizing scalar functions of one or more variables in PyTorch.
 It is inspired heavily by SciPy's `optimize` module and MATLAB's [Optimization Toolbox](https://www.mathworks.com/products/optimization.html).
+At the moment, only unconstrained minimization is supported.

 Author: Reuben Feinman